sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ### Pull Parameters
 Since ElasticDL saves parameters in PS, workers should pull parameters from the PS in training/evaluation process.

-For non-embedding parameters, we can pull all non-embedding parameters from the corresponding PS nodes before the forward-pass.
+For non-embedding parameters, we can pull all non-embedding parameters from the corresponding PS instances before the forward-pass.

 For embedding parameters, ElasticDL should only pull embedding vectors that are used in this iteration.
 This is because embedding vectors used in each iteration only account for a small proportion of the embedding parameters.
 Only when it it time for embedding layer to do forward-pass, can we know which embedding vectors will be used in this iteration.
 Thus, the embedding layer is responsible for pulling embedding vectors from PS in its forward-pass process.